 6. Keep numbers of helplines ready

 Parents can also help their children by introducing their kids to the various government-launched helplines for students appearing for their boards.
-For instance, the Indian CBSE board has introduced the facility of IVR on toll-free number (1800 11 8004).
-On these toll-free numbers, students and parents can obtain pre-recorded information on tackling board exams which includes tips for better preparation, time and stress management.
+For instance, the Indian CBSE board has introduced the facility of IVR on a toll-free number (1800 11 8004).
+On these toll-free numbers, students and parents can obtain pre-recorded information on tackling board exams which includes tips for better preparation, time, and stress management.